seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **LUCILIUS**
 So Brutus should be found.
 I thank thee, Brutus,
-That thou hast proved Lucilius’ saying true.
+That thou hast proved Lucilius' saying true.

 **OCTAVIUS**
 All that served Brutus, I will entertain them.